LavaSlider/DSSparseArray/DSMutableSparseArray.md

 # DSMutableSparseArray

 Inherits from: DSSparseArray
-Conforms to: NSObject, NSCopying, NSMutableCopying
+Conforms to: NSObject, NSCopying, NSMutableCopying, NSSecureCoding

 ## Overview
 The DSMutableSparseArray class declares the programmatic interface to objects that manage a modifiable sparse array of objects.
 This class adds insertion and deletion operations to the basic array-handling behavior inherited from DSSparseArray.